bquast/wiod/README.md

 # WIOD
-Data sets from the World Input Output database, for the years 1995-2011.
+Data sets from the World Input Output Database, for the years 1995-2011.